Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

 Temperature and Humidity

 Above average humidity of 60-70% is ideal for Pale-Flowered Anthurium.
-However, if the humidity is below 50%, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Check out these techniques on how to raise humidity for houseplants.
+However, if the humidity is below 50%, set the pot on a wet pebble tray or use a humidifier to raise humidity.
+Ensure that there is good air circulation to prevent fungal infestations.

 Fertilizer